jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * Each list page have different filter options available.
 * Note: the URL/web address may be shared or bookmarked/saved with filters currently applied.

-* Logic behind advanced filters are as below:
+* Advanced filters and descriptions below:

 | Filter name              | Logic/description |
 |:-------------------------|:------------------|